Car insurance for high-risk drivers in New Jersey

 A high-risk driver in New Jersey can expect their insurance rates to increase, although the amount will vary by company.
 Drivers can also face fines between $85 to $260 depending on how much in excess of the speed limit the driver was traveling and where the infraction took place.
 Repeat offenders could be jailed, have their vehicle impounded and have their license suspended or revoked.
 Though not everyone will need high-risk auto insurance in NJ after one speeding ticket on their motor vehicle record, repeat offenders may find limited insurance options and need to resort to high-risk insurance coverage.

-The table below shows the average yearly rate for full coverage before and after a speeding ticket conviction in New Jersey by company, as well as the average percent increase in premiums following a conviction.
-NJM, Plymouth Rock and Travelers are some of the cheapest auto insurance providers in New Jersey for high-risk drivers, on average, but smaller regional insurers may also offer competitive rates.
+The table below shows the average yearly rate for full coverage before and after a speeding ticket conviction in New Jersey by company, as well as the average percent increase in premiums following a conviction, according to Quadrant Information Services as of January 2025.
+Selective, Travelers, NJM, Plymouth Rock and Geico are some of the cheapest auto insurance providers in New Jersey for high-risk drivers, on average, but smaller regional insurers may also offer competitive rates.

 New Jersey average annual full coverage premium